Dietetic Internship Program

 Program Goal 1

 The Dietetic Internship will produce graduates who practice competently in positions that address the ongoing/evolving health care demands for wellness promotion, maintenance and restoration of health in the populations they serve.
+The program will produce graduates who are confident leaders capable of effective advocacy and beneficial service on behalf of the community and field of nutrition and dietetics.

 Upon Completion of the program;